Rev. Richard S. Bullene, C.S.C. '76 and '81

 1994-2001, Assistant Professor, School of Architecture, University of Notre Dame

 1992-93, Visiting Assistant Professor, School of Architecture, University of Notre Dame

 1983-5, Adjunct Instructor, Department of Architecture, University of Notre Dame and Assistant Rector, Office of Student Affairs, University of Notre Dame

 1981-2, Intern, Max Rodriguez-Garcia, Architect, San Francisco (Terra Cotta Restoration)

 1978-9, Intern Architect, B.P.A.
 Partnership, Houston (Construction Documentation)

-1997, Publication, with Cara Carroccia and Nancy Chambers of The Architect s Geometry (originally Geometry for Architects, by Wilson and Holladay 1962: Champaign, Stipes Publishing) I authored a new chapter Geometry and the Use of Proportions.
+1997, Publication, with Cara Carroccia and Nancy Chambers of The Architect's Geometry (originally Geometry for Architects, by Wilson and Holladay 1962: Champaign, Stipes Publishing) I authored a new chapter titled Geometry and the Use of Proportions.

 1997, House for an Academical Couple The Attridge House - Guilford, Connecticut.
 Construction completed summer 1997.

 1995, Beachwalk House competition.
 The design was an attempt to comment on the neo-traditional town being built near Michigan City, Indiana.
 It is largely a vacation community for well-to-do Chicagoans.
 The design quoted Marie Antoinette's fantasy of the simple life, her Hameau at Versailles.

 2007, School of Architecture presenter at First Year of Studies symposium, The First Twenty Minutes, Teaching Discipline Specific Skills First Year of Courses.